 After the completion of Vienna codification, the trademark application filed will be processed to a trademark officer.
 The Trademark officer will examine the application fled to check the correctness of the application filed and issue the examination report.
 In this step the status of the application will reflect the status as “pending for examination”.
 The trademark is empowered to either accept the application and forward it for publication in a journal or reject it by giving appropriate reasons.

 In case the trademark application is objected by the trademark officer then the applicant is required to file reply for addressing the objection.
 If the examiner is satisfied by reply filed he may grant the approval for trademark.
 On the contrary, the applicant is empowered to appeal against the decision of the Trademark Officer before the Intellectual Property Appellate Board.

 When the trademark registrar accepts the application filed the proposed trademark will further be processed to be published in trademark journal.
 Trademark journal contains the details of the trademark applied and it is released every month.
 As soon as the publication of trademark in the journal is done any third party who believes the registration of the proposed trademark will infringe his right holds the rights to raise the objection to it.
 The trademark will be open for objection for a total period of 3 months and after that, the 1-month extension can be sought.

-If any objections are raised on the applied trademark an hearing will be scheduled by the trademark hearing officer.
-In the hearing the officer and the opposing party hold the rights to provide their jurisdictions for the acceptance or rejection of trademark.
-Further the decision of Trademark Hearing Officer can also be challenged by escalating to the Intellectual Property Appellate Board.
+If any objections are raised on the applied trademark a hearing will be scheduled by the trademark hearing officer.
+In the hearing, the officer and the opposing party hold the rights to provide their jurisdictions for the acceptance or rejection of trademark.
+Further, the decision of the Trademark Hearing Officer can also be challenged by escalating to the Intellectual Property Appellate Board.

 Step 6: Trademark Registration